Careers & Internships

 Some political science majors pursue graduate study in the field, entering M.A., M.P.A.
 (Masters of Public Administration) or Ph.D. programs.
 These advanced degrees open doors to a variety of career paths from policy administration and political consulting to academia.

 For additional information, you can read through “Careers in Political Science," by the American Political Science Association, or obtain a copy of Careers and the Study of Political Science: A Guide for Undergraduates from the Department in Bowman 302.
-You may also wish to make an appointment with our Undergraduate Advisor, Dr. Julie Mazzei, to discuss your ideas and options.
+You may also wish to make an appointment with our Undergraduate Advisor, Dr. Andrew Barnes to discuss your ideas and options.
 The links below will also provide more information about our internship programs and our alumni successes.